 So he started posting on Instagram and Facebook.
 “I didn’t know what else to do.
 I’m thinking, I guess that’s what millennials do.”
 He posted messages of strength and urged people to call their queer friends and tell them they loved them.
 People messaged him back asking him what to do.
 “I was like, how should I know?”

-The following night, organizers held a vigil in front of the Stonewall Inn in New York City.
+The following night, organisers held a vigil in front of the Stonewall Inn in New York City.
 Eli posted on Instagram that if anyone felt sad, alone and upset, they could meet him at Two Boots Pizza nearby and go to the vigil together.
 He had a little over 1,000 followers at the time; 35 people showed up.
-“It made me realize: Oh, there is power.
-It turns out people can be organized through social media.
+“It made me realise: Oh, there is power.
+It turns out people can be organised through social media.
 I didn’t know that.”

 But one thing the emerging group didn’t have was expertise in how to use social media.
 So when the call went out for anyone who could assist with that, Eli’s hand shot up.
 “And the next day, I became Gays Against Guns’ social media manager,” he says.
 “I did the Instagram, Instagram Live and Facebook, all live photos.”